 This can offer not only significant time and cost savings, but also provide an extra level of security that manually performing the tasks would not give, given the chance of human error.

-unwrap corporate ownership structures
+Unwrap corporate ownership structures

-The Encompass platform enables organisations to get the full picture of their customers and entities they are considering forming business ties with, and it can be done in a way that is both efficient and cost effective.
+The Encompass platform enables organizations to get the full picture of their customers and entities they are considering forming business ties with, and it can be done in a way that is both efficient and cost effective.

 An understanding of the corporate structure and those with beneficial ownership and control of an end customer is central to building this picture and understanding what lies behind a company, allowing for risk to be properly evaluated.